-The boning room is the location were an animals carcass is broken down into portions and cuts such as primal, sub-primal and trim cuts.
+Boning room is the location where the carcass of an animal is broken down into portions and cuts, such as primal, sub-primal and trim cuts.
 This process is very critical as any errors in cutting can decrease the value of a cut and impact directly on profit.
-Additionally, there is a high risk of cross contamination and risk to the workers.
+Additionally, there is a high risk of cross contamination and the risk to workers.

 The boning room requires a variety of tools and inputs to ensure food safety, employees safety and efficiency.
 Cattle carcass - The livestock is firstly slaughtered and moved to the boning room for processing.
 Labour- While machinery is used to aid the process, workers are used to cut down the carcass and refer different sectors and cuts to its allocated location for processing.
 Machinery- Machinery aids the process, using conveyor belts and mechanised tools.
 Tools- Tools such as knives.
 PPE and Facility hygiene- These might include aprons, cleaning solutions for tools, the environment and the worker.
 Packaging- Packaging for the meat to be sent to cold storage facilities.
 Water- Water for cleaning.
 Consumables- Chemicals used in this process which must be regulation.
 Power- Running the processing facility and hot water heating.

 Identification- There must be a way in which a carcass can be identified as it is broken down and distributed.
 Labour- Number of workers and hours they are required to work.
 Number of worrs.
 Number of hours.
 Packaging- The amount of packaging required for by-products to be stored and transported.
 Units of packing materi.
 Consumables- Containers of approved chemicals for cleaning and food safety.
 Litres Water- Water for sanitation and processing- hot water tres.
 Power- Such as electricity.
 Watts/Volage.
 Carcasses- The animal carcass to be processed.
 Kilograms